shapeblue/hackerbook/0-init.md

 Note: If you're using Ubuntu 19.04+, [libmysql-java](https://packages.ubuntu.com/bionic/all/libmysql-java/filelist) package is missing and please manually install the latest mysql-connector-java manually at `/usr/share/java/` path.
 This is only needed when building/running older CloudStack versions.

+In order to launch a Vm from the Virt-manager (Gui), Perform the following steps

+ sudo systemctl enable --now libvirtd sudo systemctl start libvirtd sudo systemctl status libvirtd sudo usermod -aG kvm $USER sudo usermod -aG libvirt $USER

+Logout and Logback so that the changes are applied

+ sudo virt-manager

 Install pip and related packages on Ubuntu 20.04:

     curl https://bootstrap.pypa.io/pip/2.7/get-pip.py --output get-pip.py